 NURS 432.
 NURSING RESEARCH / EVIDENCE-BASED PRACTICE.
 This course focuses on the identification of nursing concerns within the clinical environment and the implementation of a strategic plan based upon the evidence that can improve the quality of clinical practice.
-The purpose of the course is to utilize the steps of the evidence-based practice model to improve nursing practice.
-The course topics include the comparison of nursing practice models to EBP models, identification of patient problems, review of the literature, evidence appraisal, planning, implementing and evaluating for positive outcomes.
-Semester course, three hours.
+The purpose of the course is to utilizes the steps of the evidence-based practice model to improve nursing practice.
+The course topics include the comparison of nursing practice models to EBP models, identification of patient problems, review of the literature, evidence appraisal, planning, implementing, and evaluating for positive outcomes.
+Prerequisites: Associate Nursing Degree in Applied Science from Butler County Community College (BC3) and a current unencumbered Registered Nurse (RN) license.
+The prerequisites may be waived with approval from the Director of Nursing.